Home » Vehicles » What Gauge is Exhaust Pipe?

 Pros:

-• Reduced Noise and Vibration: The added mass of thicker walls helps absorb and dampen engine noise and vibrations, resulting in a quieter and smoother ride.
+• Reduced Noise and Vibration: This added mass helped in damping the engine noise and vibrations, hence a lot quieter to ride.

 Cons:

-• Higher Cost: The increased material cost associated with thicker gauge pipes translates to a higher price tag for consumers.
+• Higher Cost: The extra material makes thicker gauge pipes more expensive.

 Thinner Walls